-- Individual parking lots should be part of a strategic system of campus entrances, driveways, pedestrian circulation and buildings. - Parking lots should generally be located to the side or rear of buildings to promote the public character of streets and buildings, according to the design intent of the Master Plan. - Accessible parking spaces shall be provided according to the Americans with Disabilities Act Accessibility Guidelines (ADAAG) for Buildings and Facilities. - Driveways and curb cuts should have minimum widths at the sidewalk for pedestrian safety and comfort.
+- Individual parking lots should be part of a strategic system of campus entrances, driveways, pedestrian circulation and buildings. - Parking lots should generally be located to the side or rear of buildings to promote the public character of streets and buildings, according to the design intent of the Master Plan. - Accessible parking spaces shall be provided according to all applicable ADA guidelines. - Driveways and curb cuts should have minimum widths at the sidewalk for pedestrian safety and comfort.
 One-way driveway entrances should be no more than 15 feet.
 Two-way driveway entrances should be no more than 24 feet.